AREA OF EXPERTISE

 Risk Analysis: Voluntarily or prescribed by law?

 It´s often assumed that performing a risk assessment is voluntary.
-The Machinery Directive 2006/42 / EC clarifies in Appendix I that the risk assessment is a mandatory requirement:
+The Machinery Directive 2006/42/EC and the Machinery Regulation (EU) 2023/1230 clarify in Annex I and Annex III respectively that the risk assessment is a mandatory requirement:

 Low Voltage Directive 2014/35/EU